Inside the Factory: Shoemaking in Northampton

 Now, for the finishing touches.
 The cobblers at NPS will trim the sole and heels using a high-tech machine and take the shoe to the slipping station, where the lasts are removed and restored for the next batch production.

-All shoes are polished, tagged and put through rigorous quality inspection before being laced and wrapped up ready for dispatch.
+All shoes are polished, tagged and put through a rigorous quality inspection before being laced and wrapped up ready for dispatch.

 Come and see for yourself

-If you want to learn more about shoemaking in Northampton and fancy seeing how our range of Percy Stride shoes are made, then sign up for the free NPS factory tour.
+If you want to learn more about shoemaking in Northampton and fancy seeing how our range of Percy Stride shoes are made, then sign up for the NPS factory tour.

 The tour offers an exciting insight into all areas of shoe production, taking you through each process and discussing all of the production technologies used to make beautiful footwear.